isabella232/website-33/_essays/PiZeroUSBSerial.md

 Click the little eject button next to boot in "Files".

-8. Remove Micro SD, Plug it into the Pi and power up the pi by plugging it in

-9. Wait for a bit
-You can either do what I do most of the time (which is just wait for the LED to stop blinking for like 10s straight, or you can watch dmesg

-10. Unplug the Pi and then the micro SD, Reinsert into your computer

-11. Mount the other partition that appears next to boot in "Files"
+8. Mount the other partition that appears next to boot in "Files"

-12. Enable the System D service
+9. Enable the System D service
 Now this is where the magic happens.
 Open a terminal if you havent already, change directory to the micro SD cards partition (usually mounted at /media/amnesia/ followed by a long string of numbers and letters, you can usually just autocomplete this by hitting tab a couple of times, if you have multiple drives mounted then you can start typing whatever the long string of characters is and then hit tab to autocomplete it).
 When you use ls it should show you various folders like bin, boot, dev, home, lib, media, etc, etc.